thu-tram/mangg-may-tinh/applications/dns.md

 It would be really bad if the root servers were unavailable.
 Someone with an empty cache would be unable to make any DNS requests.
 Eventually, everyone's caches would empty out as TTLs expire, and the Internet would stop working.

 For redundancy, there are 13 root servers located around the world.
-We can look up the \href{https://www.iana.org/domains/root/servers}{IP addresses} of the root servers, which are public and well-known.
+We can look up the [IP addresses](https://www.iana.org/domains/root/servers) of the root servers, which are public and well-known.

 13 still seems like kind of a low number, considering the entire Internet relies on them.
 To provide extremely high availability, there are actually way more than 13 root servers, but the list only contains 13 IP addresses, because of a clever trick called anycast.